Internal family systems therapy (IFS)

 Managers

 These parts are concerned with progression and avoiding interactions that they perceive as counterproductive.
-They want us to stay safe within routine and can manifest as perfectionism, being self-critical and overly goal-orientated.
+They want us to stay safe within routine, and this can manifest as perfectionism, being self-critical and overly goal-oriented.

 Exiles